 Store wheat germ in an air-tight container once the seal is opened.
 It can last up to six to eight months if you store it in the refrigerator.
 Place it in the freezer to further increase its shelf life.
 Wheat germ can become rancid quickly if you do not store it properly as it contains unsaturated fat.

 Wheat germ is a nutritious by-product formed when wheat is ground into flour.
 It is packed with dietary fiber, proteins, carbohydrates, vitamins, minerals, and many beneficial bioactive compounds.
-Wheat germ benefits range from promoting heart health to improving muscle mass.
-It is also good for your skin and may delay early aging.
+Wheat germ benefits range from promoting heart health and supporting brain function to improving muscle mass.
+It is also good for your skin and hair health and may delay early aging.
 You can reap the benefits of wheat germ by adding it to your smoothies, shakes, and baked goods.
-However, avoid consuming it in excess as it may cause unwanted weight gain or adversely affect those with gluten sensitivities.
+However, avoid consuming it in excess as it may hinder weight management and cause weight gain or adversely affect those with gluten sensitivities.
 Hence, limit its consumption and seek medical advice if you experience any side effects.

 Frequently Asked Questions